Home

 Last news

-The total amount of transactions at the SCRMET auctions exceeded 37 million 801 thousand USA dollars
+The total amount of transactions at the SCRMET auctions amounted to more than 11 million 375 thousand USA dollars

 top-arrow